noe-bee/horiseon-challenge/README.md

 ## License

-Refer to the license on the repo.
+Refer to the license on the repository.

 ---